fairy-stockfish/Fairy-Stockfish/README.md

 ### WASM

-A port of Fairy-Stockfish to WebAssembly is maintained at https://github.com/ianfab/stockfish.wasm.
+A port of Fairy-Stockfish to WebAssembly is maintained at https://github.com/ianfab/fairy-stockfish.wasm.
+It is e.g. used for local analysis on [pychess.org](https://www.pychess.org/).

 # Stockfish
 ## Overview